Austria 2026 - Call for Applications

 • Clarity of the research questions (hypotheses) and methodological structure

-Decision on the award
+Decision on Awarding the Prize

-After receiving the award
+After receiving the grant

 Obligations